brunesto/tit4tat/README.md

     ]}
 </pre>

-* by default --order=fwd, each rule replaces all occurence of s by f, and the rules are  applied in sequence,
+* By default --order=fwd, so each rule replaces all occurence of s by f, and the rules are  applied in sequence,

-* If you want to perform the reverse operation, --order=bwd will cause the rules to be applied in reverse sequence and replacing rule.f by rule.s
+* If you wish to perform the reverse operation, --order=bwd will cause the rules to be applied in reverse sequence and each rule to replace f by s

 .. that's it

 ## Simple example:

-How to comment/uncomment console.log lines. (it wont work for multi-line statements)
+How to comment/uncomment console.log statements. (it wont work for multi-line statements)

 unlog.json :

     {

       "rules":[{
         "s":"console.log",
         "f":"//UNLOGconsole.log"
         }
       ]
     }

-Comment out the console.log lines in all text files found in src folder
+To comment all console.log statements in all text files found in src folder and sub-folders:

-    $ node_modules/tit4tat/bin/tit4tat-cli.js --src=src --inplace --config=unlog.json
+    $ node_modules/tit4tat/bin/tit4tat-cli.js --inplace --config=unlog.json

-Restore the console.log statements:
+To restore the console.log statements:
 <pre>
-$ node_modules/tit4tat/bin/tit4tat-cli.js --src=src --inplace --config=unlog.json  <b>--order bwd</b>
+$ node_modules/tit4tat/bin/tit4tat-cli.js --inplace --config=unlog.json  <b>--order bwd</b>
 </pre>